 2. Strategizing Keyword Placement

 As soon as you do your keyword research and come up with a list of key phrases you want to rank, find their place on your SEO score.
-Some of the vital areas are the Page Title, few lines within the page, Image Title and Alt Tag for Images.
+Some of the vital areas are the Page Title, a few lines within the page, the Image Title, and Alt Tag for Images.

 For instance, if your main keyword is “buy and hold investor mobile home park”, this is how each one would look like: